AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-services-api/vip-mp-onboarding-guide.md

 ---
-title: VIP Onboarding Guide | PDF Services API | Adobe PDF Services
+title: VIP MP Onboarding Guide | PDF Services API | Adobe PDF Services
 ---
+## VIP MP Onboarding Guide
+This is an onboarding guide for our Value Incentive Program (VIP) Marketplace Customers.
+This guide includes:

+- Prerequisites (IT Administrator)
+- Creating credentials and using Acrobat Services (Developer)
+- Getting support for Acrobat Services
+- Developer resources

 Before getting started, review the prerequisites below and ensure they are complete.